LIUHanlin16895/MLA_projet/README.md

 ## Adversarial examples and different neural networks

-In the following network, I will first use the FGSM method to generate adversarial examples and observe the impact of adversarial examples on the neural network.
+In the following network, we will first use the FGSM method to generate adversarial examples and observe the impact of adversarial examples on the neural network.
 We then continue to train the network using data containing adversarial examples until it is fully resistant to adversarial example attacks.

   **Linear Classification Network**